-The Minnesota State Colleges and Universities system remains firmly committed to helping Minnesota's secondary students prepare for and successfully make the transition to college, regardless of when that transition begins.
+The colleges and universities of Minnesota State remain firmly committed to helping Minnesota's secondary students prepare for and successfully make the transition to college, regardless of when that transition begins.
 The Minnesota Legislature created Post-Secondary Enrollment Options programs in 1985 to promote rigorous course taking and improve student transitions to postsecondary education.

-In 2011, nearly 25,000 high school students earned college credits from the system's 31 colleges and universities.
-System leaders believe PSEO is a valuable and effective way to enhance student learning, and they are working with P-12 and higher education partners to support and enhance the quality of PSEO teaching and learning.
+In 2011, nearly 25,000 high school students earned college credits from the system's 37 colleges and universities.
+Minnesota State leaders believe PSEO is a valuable and effective way to enhance student learning, and they are working with P-12 and higher education partners to support and enhance the quality of PSEO teaching and learning.
 PSEO and similar programs benefit students in Minnesota and nationally, research shows.
 Compared to peers who did not participate in dual credit programs, PSEO students:

 - Have higher rates of enrolling in a college or university after high school graduation,

 - Have lower rates of required remediation and

 - Have higher rates of earning postsecondary degrees.

 Students from nearly every public high school in Minnesota earn credits at the colleges and universities of Minnesota State.
 Through PSEO, students may take courses on a college or university campus or, where available, at their high school.
 PSEO courses taught in high schools are commonly called concurrent enrollment courses.
 High school students may take online courses offered by the state colleges and universities.

 Students need to meet prerequisite requirements for the course.
 The college or university makes the final determination on a student's readiness.

 - High school seniors must be in the upper one-half of their class or score at or above the 50th percentile on the ACT or SAT.